programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-11.png" alt="Scatter plot that uses scale_colour_manual() to change the colors of the scatterplot points." caption="Figure 11.
-Using scale_colour_manual() to change the colors of the scatter plot points." %}
+Using scale_colour_manual() to change the colors of the scatter plot's points." %}

-In this way, we can create graphs with our preferred colors.
-However, using already defined color scales, such as the [color brewer palettes](http://colorbrewer2.org), when possible, is better. ggplot2 already has these [integrated](http://ggplot2.tidyverse.org/reference/scale_brewer.html) and a scale for using them (`scale_colour_brewer()`):
+However, you can also simply rely on predefined color scales, such as the [color brewer palettes](http://colorbrewer2.org).
+When possible, this is better.
+Fortunately, ggplot2 comes with `scale_colour_brewer()` already [integrated](http://ggplot2.tidyverse.org/reference/scale_brewer.html):

 ```